-Normal privilege level provides access to a limited number of the commands which display the current status of the switch, as well as several database clear and reset functions.
-Privileged level provides full access to all commands.
+Level 0-7 provide the same default access to a limited number of commands which display the current status of the switch, as well as several database clear and reset functions.
+These commands are equivalent to those available under Normal Exec command mode in the CLI.